AZaffalon/Fishbnb/README.md

-This application is a study clone of AirBnB, designed for educationalpurposes.
+This application is a study clone of AirBnB, designed for educational purposes.